spaceape3001/YourQuill/share/www/help/tag.md

 This attribute defines the proper name for the tag, this can correct for capitalization, and/or characters not available on the filesystem.
 Alternatively, it can be a full name, whereas it's easier to write a shorter name in all the files.

+*SINGLE* use only, others will be ignored

 ### Brief Description Attribute

     brief   (Description)

 This is a brief one-liner description for what this tag is about (story, capability, etc).

+*SINGLE* use only, others will be ignored

 ### Short Notes Attribute